Personal Injury & Medical Malpractice Lawyers

 Call Now

-The law of limitations considers the time in which a legal proceeding must be brought.
-Failure to bring a claim within a required limitation period, may prevent an individual from commencing legal action altogether.
+The law of limitations considers the time within which a legal proceeding must be brought.
+Failure to bring a claim within a required limitation period may prevent an individual from commencing legal action altogether.

-Limitation periods are created by government through the enactment of legislation.
-Every province and territory in Canada has enacted a general statue of limitations.
+Limitation periods are created by the government through the enactment of legislation.
+Every province and territory in Canada has enacted a general statute of limitations.
 In Ontario, the Limitations Act governs the relevant limitation periods that apply to civil disputes within the province.

 Basic Two-Year Limitation Period